 I was a motivational speaker for a large healthcare organization.
 Just before the speech, several staff members came up to me laughing under their breath suggesting I should poke fun of the CEO because he was passing gas in the coffee room.

-I asked, don't you think he would be publically offended?
+I asked, don't you think he would be publicly offended?
 They unanimously reported that he, along with the whole audience, would find this hilarious.

 Obviously, I would never poke fun of the CEO in this way.
 However, it does give me valuable clues to this audiences unique sense of humor.
 In this case, the group loved "black humor" which is often taboo for other groups.